Last edited on

 Provincial health insurance partially covers IVF.
 PEI offers the Fertility Treatment Program

-The program is based on household income and will cover between $5,000 to $10,000 annually for a maximum of three cycles.
+The program is based on household income and will cover between $5,000 to $10,000 annually for a maximum of three 12 month terms.

 Annual Family IncomeMaximum Funding